 - supports publication activities of the network members

-- assists in hosting panels at scientific conferences
+- assists in hosting panels and presentations at academic conferences

-- holds an Interim Meeting at WWNA event, or a Network Meeting at EASA biennial conference
+- holds network meetings at WWNA event and EASA biennial conference

-- organizes itself via mailing list and Applied Anthro Collaboration Group
+- organizes itself via mailing list, Slack and Applied Anthro Collaboration Group

-- popularizes relevant content via social media, applied-anthropology.com and a network newsletter
+- shares relevant content in social media, applied-anthropology and a network newsletter

-AAN membership is free.
-However, joining EASA as a paying member you will enjoy more benefits
+All anthropology enthusiasts and professional practitioners are welcome to join.
+EASA AAN membership is free.
+However, if you decide to join EASA as a paying member, you will enjoy other EASA benefits.

 For further questions, contact Communication Manager Verónica Reyero: veronica.reyero(at)easaonline.org